ivodolenc/rolli/README.md

 ## Customization

-By default, **Rolli** has an integrated _auto-build_ setup mode that already covers most cases, but if needed, it can be fully customized to match specific requirements.
+**Rolli** has an integrated `auto-build` setup mode that already covers most cases, but if needed, it can be fully customized to match specific requirements.

-Rolli automatically detects custom configuration via the `rolli` object inside `package.json` or loads it from a separate `rolli.config.js` file.

 ### Config

+By default, Rolli automatically detects custom configuration via the `rolli` object inside `package.json` or loads it from a separate `rolli.config.js` file.

 The `rolli.config.js` file is located at the project's root and can override or extend the bundler's behavior.

-All [options](./src/types/options.ts) are optional, so you only have to specify what you’d like to change and the rest will fall back to the defaults.
+All [options](./src/types/options.ts) are optional, so you only have to specify what you’d like to change.

 ```js
 // rolli.config.js